Guidelines & Policy Documents

 On this page:

-- COVID-19 Incident Report - Students, contractors and visitors should complete and submit this report to firstname.lastname@example.org if you are sick or have tested positive for COVID-19 and have been on campus within the last 14 days.
+- COVID-19 Incident Report - Contractors and visitors should complete and submit this report to firstname.lastname@example.org if you are sick or have tested positive for COVID-19 and have been on campus within the last 14 days.

-- Staff can complete and submit a COVID-19 Incident Report through the myCority application which will send the report directly to Health Services.
-Visit the staff Intranet for more information on using this tool (login required).
+- Staff and students can complete and submit a COVID-19 Incident Report through the myCority application which will send the report directly to Health Services.

 For staff, students and contractors, please complete your safety training.